Happy New Year!

 Transplant agapanthus, azaleas, bleeding hearts, camellias, cinerarias, clematis, cyclamens, ornamental cabbage and kale, gaillardias, hollies, primroses, Iceland and Oriental poppies, violas, violets, and wisteria, broccoli, Brussels sprouts, cabbages, cauliflower, chard, garlic, kale, leeks, lettuce, green and bulb onions, flat-leaf parsley, radishes, and savoy spinach.
 Plant cole crops up to the first set of leaves to prevent their maturing into weak, leggy, less-productive plants.

-IRRIGATION: It’s important to pay attention to your watering, especially if we have cold, dry weather as we’ve had these last few weeks.
+IRRIGATION: It’s important to pay attention to your watering, especially if we have cold, dry weather as we’ve had.
 Take care to deep soak the plants you planted in the fall, including your natives.
 They need to be storing up water for the summer months.

 SUCCULENTS: Wintertime is the time for succulents to shine when most everything else in the garden is dormant.
 Succulents need little water now, especially if we have some rain.
 Make sure all your pots can drain quickly so remove any trays underneath that retain water.
 Very cold conditions do more harm to succulents if they are sitting in dampness than if they are dry.
 When the plants cells are full of water a freeze can damage them by causing expansion of their cells.
 I lost one last month for that very reason, and another suffered some damage.